noflo/noflo.github.io/tutorials/_posts/2017-03-06-canadianness.md

 Just add a `fbpspec.js` file in `/spec` directory

 Important to note, you cannot send brackets or do any sort of special operations using fbp-spec.
-To get around that, you will have to write [components exclusively for testing](https://github.com/noflo/canadianness/blob/master/components/TestDetermineEmotion.js), and [fbp graphs as fixtures](https://github.com/aretecode/canadianness/blob/master/spec/determineemotion.yaml#L3).
+To get around that, you will can write components exclusively for testing, and [fbp graphs as fixtures](https://github.com/aretecode/canadianness/blob/master/spec/determineemotion.yaml#L3).

 The command we use for noflo, and the flags can be found at [noflo-nodejs flags](https://github.com/noflo/noflo-nodejs/blob/master/src/noflo-nodejs.coffee#L13)